-Best Overall: Travel Ready High Quality AC Power Travel Adapter
+Best Overall: Travel Ready AC Power Adapter

-If you just need a more inexpensive plug — and only one, versus a set of adapters — this one offers great value.
+If you just need a more inexpensive U.K. plug — and only one, versus a set of adapters — this one offers great value.
 At just 2.4 ounces, it doesn’t add a lot of weight to suitcases or bags, either, and you can use both two- and three-prong U.S. plugs in its input receptacle.
-Like with other Type G plugs, this won’t just work in the United Kingdom, but also in some other countries in Africa, the Middle East, and Asia as well, so once you’re back, keep it on hand for future travels.
+Like with other Type G plugs, this won’t just work in the U.K., but also in some other countries in Africa, the Middle East, and Asia as well, so once you’re back, keep it on hand for future travels.
 Do keep in mind that it won’t switch voltages automatically, so if you’re using it with devices like hair dryers or curling irons, make sure it’s compatible before plugging it in — otherwise you might get a spark or two.
-(We suggest getting a travel-size hair dryer to be on the safe side.)
+(We suggest getting a travel-size hairdryer to be on the safe side.)
 The adapter comes with a one-year parts and labor warranty, too, so in case something doesn’t work right, you can get a replacement.

 If packing space is tight with airline restrictions on suitcase sizes and weights, Mu’s portable charger is branded the world’s thinnest portable charger.
 It’s lightweight and streamlined to tuck easily into a purse or even pocket with no more bulk than a standard phone charger.
-It measures about 3" x 2" and weighs only .16 ounces.
+It measures about 3 x 2 inches and weighs only 0.16 ounces.
 The design, which won the British Design of the Year award, is truly innovative; the charger has two USB ports for a couple’s phones or a tablet and phone, and then you just slide the interchangeable plug heads on and off.
 It comes with one for the U.K., one for Europe, and one for the U.S., so you can use it when you’re back home too.
 With plenty of light travel devices using USB devices, including cameras, phones, and tablets, this will help you stay connected and powered up without the bulk of more old-school adapters.